ning-hu/ao-loot-logger/README.md

 [![Download AO Loot Logger](https://img.shields.io/badge/AO%20Loot%20Logger-Download-blue)](https://github.com/matheussampaio/ao-loot-logger/releases/latest)
 [![Discord](https://img.shields.io/badge/discord-join-blue)](https://discord.gg/fvNMF2abXr)

+# Might Checker

+Uses the networking/decoding code to check might gains by each member in your guild.
+It does not know the list of guild members, so any members who have accumulated 0 might will not show up.

+It creates a file called `might.txt`.
+Run the program and open the Season Overview tab.
+Scroll through each Might list.
+The console will print the number of unique members currently logged for each category.
+Make sure that number matches the total number of contributors to that category in game.
+The result is a csv file that is pretty self explanatory.

 # Albion Online Loot Logger

 With AO Loot Logger you can write all the loot grabbed by other players to a file.
 With this file, you can use [Loot Logger Viewer](https://matheus.sampaio.us/ao-loot-logger-viewer) to analyze it.